Charleston man denies selling gold coins stolen in Clinton burglary

 “Herendeen also admitted to selling approximately $4,600 worth of additional gold bullion coins at Pawn King (a Decatur pawnbroker) that were also stolen during the burglary in Clinton,” the affidavit added.

-Defending, Dave Ellison asked Pope how the stolen coins had been traced.
-Pope said Clinton Police had tracked them to the Decatur store as part of their investigation into the burglary.
+Defense attorney Dave Ellison asked Pope how the stolen coins had been traced.
+Pope said Clinton police had tracked them to the Decatur store as part of their investigation into the burglary.

 Judge Phoebe Bowers found probable cause to try Herendeen and scheduled a pretrial hearing for Oct.
 2.